What Is It?

 Facts to Know

-Endometriosis is a noncancerous condition that affects at least 5 percent of reproductive-age women.
+- Endometriosis is a noncancerous condition that affects about 5 percent of reproductive-age women.

-About 5.5 million women in the United States and Canada have been diagnosed with endometriosis.
+- About 5 million women in the United States have been diagnosed with endometriosis.

-Endometriosis develops when cells from the endometrium—or uterine lining—grow outside the uterus and stick to other structures, most commonly the ovaries, bowel, fallopian tubes or bladder.
+- Endometriosis develops when cells similar to the endometrium—or uterine lining—grow outside the uterus and stick to other structures, most commonly the ovaries, bowel, fallopian tubes or bladder.
 Endometrial tissue may migrate outside of the pelvic cavity to distant parts of the body.
 Researchers aren't sure what causes this condition.

 Questions to Ask